praveek/launch.en/help/launch-reference/managing-resources/rules.md

 >[!IMPORTANT]
 >
 >In the Action section of a rule, server-side rules are executed sequentially.
-The order cannot be changed.
 Make sure the order is correct when you create the rule.
-Behavior cannot be chosen like it can on the client side.

 ### Scenarios